 Besides this technical pivot, we made a range of functional improvements to the connector.
 The modules for field service management and production are easier to use and are more powerful than ever.
 We will make an official statement later, but we can already let you in on a little secret that we will also make massive improvements on the installation and data provisioning procedure.

-The extension connector is now available for dedicated instances of Dynamics 365 Business Central (on-premises).
+The extension connector is now available for dedicated instances of Dynamics 365 Business Central (on-premise).
 Once we have obtained approval from Microsoft, we will also publish the connector on AppSource, enabling any kind of hybrid scenario between Dime.Scheduler and Dynamics 365 Business Central.

 For the better part of the year, we've been silently working on the creation of a documentation system that can provide value for our partners, customers and the people who write the documentation.
 We stepped away from the traditional approach of including text documents in the release package and instead went for a website that hosts static content.
 It is maintained by us and will therefore be always up to date.

 - Administrator manual

 - Developer manuals

 An addition to these manuals is the blog in which this post appears.

 Each chapter has its own focus.
 Sometimes there may be an overlap with other chapters, which is inevitable in an application like Dime.Scheduler.
 However this is still preferable to long and unstructured documents.
 To link these documents, we paid extra attention to provide a search bar, easy navigation and heaps of cross-references.

 It is our mission to make the documentation as complete as possible.
 Every support request should at least have a partial answer readily available in the docs.
 Also, we are open for suggestions so we would like to encourage you to participate and help us write new content and improve the existing manuals.